-Admission to the Arizona Renaissance Festival (as of 2014) is $22 for adults, $19 for seniors (over 60), and $12 for children aged 5 to 12.
-Children under five get in for free.
-You get $1 off by buying tickets online in advance or $2 off by purchasing advance tickets at a Fry’s Food Store location.
+Tickets to the Arizona Renaissance Festival can be purchased at the door or in advance online.
 There are additional charges for games, rides, and exhibition halls.
 The entertainment is free, but entertainers collect donations after each show.
 People watching is free.
 Huzzah!

 Have you attended the Arizona Renaissance Festival or another renaissance festival?
 What did you think?